MaxLap/activerecord_where_assoc/README.md

 ## Installation

-Rails 4.1 to 6.0 are supported with Ruby 2.1 to 2.6.
+Rails 4.1 to 6.0 are supported with Ruby 2.1 to 2.7.
-Works with SQLite3, PostgreSQL and MySQL.
-Untested with other RDBMS.
+Tested against SQLite3, PostgreSQL and MySQL.

 Add this line to your application's Gemfile: